MathisGuillet1/kotlin-starter/README.md

 # Kotlin starter

-This project provides a template to bootstrap projects built with Spring Boot and Kotlin.
+This project provides a template to bootstrap projects built with Spring Boot and Kotlin with multi module structure.

 ## Code style